-- a.
-Taking pictures, video, or audio recording of another person engaged in a sex act or other sexual activity when there is a reasonable expectation of privacy and without the consent of all involved in the activity; - b.
-Threatening to use depictions of nudity or sexual activity of another person unless the person undertakes a particular action, including the payment of money or engaging in sexual conduct; - c.
+- 9. Public indecency: Public indecency includes the following conduct while in, or in view of, a public place: - a.
+Touching oneself for the purpose of sexual gratification, regardless of whether the person's intimate body parts are exposed; - b.
+An act of sexual intercourse; - c.
+An act of oral or anal intercourse; - 10.
+Sexual Exploitation: Taking sexual advantage of another, for one's benefit, or to benefit or advantage a third-party, including by: - Taking pictures, video, or audio recording of another person engaged in a sex act or other sexual activity when there is a reasonable expectation of privacy and without the consent of all involved in the activity; - Threatening to use depictions of nudity or sexual activity of another person unless the person undertakes a particular action, including the payment of money or engaging in sexual conduct; - c.
 Disseminating, posting, or copying of images, photography, video or audio recording of sexual activity or nudity conducted in a private space without the consent of all individuals involved; - d.
 Creating or disseminating synthetic media, including images, videos, or audio representations of individuals engaged in sexual conversation or conduct that never occurred, or placing identifiable real people in fictitious pornographic or nude situations without their consent (i.e., deepfakes); - e.
-Inducing an individual to share an intimate image through deception; - f.
-Taking an intimate image or recording of an individual when there is an expectation of privacy; - g.
-Engaging in sex trafficking; - h.
-Knowingly exposing another person to a sexually transmitted infection or sexually transmitted disease without their knowledge and consent; - i.
-Knowingly soliciting a minor for sexual activity; or - j.
+Inducing an individual to share an intimate image through deception. - f.
+Surreptitiously taking an intimate image or recording of an individual when there is an expectation of privacy; - g.
+Taking an intimate image or recording of an individual in a public space without affirmative consent; - h.
+Engaging in sex trafficking; - Knowingly exposing another person to a sexually transmitted infection or sexually transmitted disease without their knowledge and consent; - j.
+Knowingly soliciting a minor for sexual activity; or - k.
 Viewing, possessing, producing, or distributing child pornography or child sexual abuse images or recordings. - 11.
 Stalking: A course of conduct directed at a specific person that would cause a reasonable person to (a) fear for the person's own safety or the safety of others, or (b) suffer substantial emotional distress.
 Stalking includes cyber-stalking, a particular form of stalking in which electronic media such as the internet, social networks, blogs, cell phones, texts, or other similar devices or forms of contact are used.

-The term "course of conduct" means two or more instances of conduct, including but not limited to, unwelcome acts in which an individual directly, indirectly, or through third parties follows, monitors, observes, surveils, threatens, or communicates to or about an individual, or interferes with an individual's property.
+The term "course of conduct" means two or more instances of conduct, including but not limited to, unwelcome acts in which an individual directly, indirectly, or